cozie-app/cozie-apple-website/docs/troubleshooting.md

 * ### I cannot install the Cozie app on the Apple Watch.
   * Make sure that the Apple Watch is currently connected to the iPhone.
+  * Make sure that the iPhone is connected to Wifi.
   * Make sure there is no update for WatchOS or iOS pending.
 If there are updates available, install the iOS and watchOS first.
 Then, proceed to install the Cozie watch app.
   * Turn the airplane mode on the Apple Watch on and off.
   * Turn on 'Automatic downloads' and 'Automatic Updates' in the Settings of the App Store app on the Apple Watch.